A General Approach for Determining Applicability Domain of Machine Learning Models: Results

-It is worth relating that this criterion of \gls{earea} < \gls{eareac} for a set of data points tells us that \gls{munc} is more accurate than the na{\"i}ve baseline, but not that \gls{mprop} has small residuals.
-If \gls{mprop} has high \gls{ermse} on a set of data points but \gls{munc} has accurate estimates of those residuals, then \gls{munc} clearly knows significant and useful information about the data, and the data is therefore in some sense \gls{id}.
-This situation can be contrasted with the case where \gls{mprop} has high residuals and \gls{munc} has very inaccurate estimates of those residuals, in which case \gls{mprop} and \gls{munc} appear to know nothing about the data, and the data is therefore reasonably considered \gls{od}.
-The extent a quality \gls{idod} ground truth definition can be defined by just \gls{earea}, whether \gls{earea} needs to be combined with the other errors considered, or even whether \gls{earea} should be excluded entirely from consideration, is not established at this point.
-Regardless, we show that \gls{mdom} provides an excellent ability to predict an \gls{idod} ground truth label based on \gls{earea}.
+It is worth relating that this criterion of $E^{area}$ < $E^{area}_{c}$ for a set of data points tells us that $M^{unc}$ is more accurate than the na{\"i}ve baseline, but not that $M^{prop}$ has small residuals.
+If $M^{prop}$ has high $E^{RMSE/\sigma_{y}}$ on a set of data points but $M^{unc}$ has accurate estimates of those residuals, then $M^{unc}$ clearly knows significant and useful information about the data, and the data is therefore in some sense $ID$.
+This situation can be contrasted with the case where $M^{prop}$ has high residuals and $M^{unc}$ has very inaccurate estimates of those residuals, in which case $M^{prop}$ and $M^{unc}$ appear to know nothing about the data, and the data is therefore reasonably considered $OD$.
+The extent a quality $ID$/$OD$ ground truth definition can be defined by just $E^{area}$, whether $E^{area}$ needs to be combined with the other errors considered, or even whether $E^{area}$ should be excluded entirely from consideration is not established at this point.
+Regardless, we show that $M^{dom}$ provides an excellent ability to predict an $ID$/$OD$ ground truth label based on $E^{area}$.